getreu/tp-note/doc/source/tp-note--manual.md

 A so called _sort-tag_ is a numerical prefix at the beginning of the filename.
 It is used to order files and notes in the file system.
-Besides numerical digits, a _sort-tag_ can be any combination of `0123456789-_` and is usually used as:
+Besides numerical digits and whitespace, a _sort-tag_ can be any combination of `-_.` and is usually used as:

 * *chronological sort-tag*

         20140211-Reminder.doc
         20151208-Manual.pdf
+        2015-12-08-Manual.pdf

 * or as a *sequence number sort-tag*.

         02-Invoices
         08-Tax documents
         09_02-Notes
+        09.02-Notes

 The figures below illustrate organizing files with *sort-tags".